-The first byte that the FM24W256 expects after a START condition is the slave address.
-As shown in Figure 6, the slave address contains the device type or slave ID, the device select address bits, and a bit that specifies if the transaction is a read or a write.
+The first byte that the FM24C04B expects after a START condition is the slave address.
+As shown in Figure 6, the slave address contains the device type or slave ID, the device select address bits, a page select bit, and a bit that specifies if the transaction is a read or a write.

-Bits 7-4 are the device type (slave ID) and should be set to 1010b for the FM24W256.
-These bits allow other function types to reside on the I2C bus within an identical address range.
-Bits 3-1 are the device select address bits.
+Bits 7-4 are the device type (slave ID) and should be set to 1010b for the FM24C04B.
+These bits allow other function types to reside on the I^2C bus within an identical address range.
+Bits 3-2 are the device select address bits.
 They must match the corresponding value on the external address pins to select the device.
-Up to eight FM24W256 devices can reside on the same I2C bus by assigning a different address to each.
+Up to four FM24C04B devices can reside on the same I^2C bus by assigning a different address to each.
+Bit 1 is the page select bit.
+It specifies the 256-byte block of memory that is targeted for the current operation.
 Bit 0 is the read/write bit (R/W).
 R/W = '1' indicates a read operation and R/W = '0' indicates a write operation.